dinee10/Weather-Forecast-app/README.md

 Sunrise and Sunset Times: Displays the exact sunrise and sunset times for the selected location\.
 Unit Conversion: Easily switch between Celsius (°C) and Fahrenheit (°F) to view the temperature in your preferred unit.
 City Search: Effortlessly search for weather details by entering a city name, making it easy to get forecasts for any location worldwide.
 This weather forecast website offers an interactive, user-friendly interface that brings essential weather information at your fingertips.
 Built with React.js, it ensures fast and dynamic updates, providing a smooth experience for users.
-Whether you’re planning your day or tracking weather patterns, this app has you covered with accurate and timely weather data."
+Whether you’re planning your day or tracking weather patterns, this app has you covered with accurate and timely weather data.